mwaylabs/generator-m-ionic/docs/guides/programmatically_change_configxml.md

 # Programmatically change the `config.xml`

-> The `gulp config` task changes the contents of the `config.xml` programmatically which is essential for continuous integration and delivery purposes.
+> The `gulp config` task changes and reads the contents of the `config.xml` programmatically which is essential for Continuous Integration and delivery purposes.
+Consult our [Continuous Integration Guide](./ci.md) for a full sample use case.

-A more elaborate example of how you can put this to use in a **continuous integration** environment can be found in the [`jenkins.sh`](https://github.com/mwaylabs/generator-m-ionic/blob/master/generators/app/templates/jenkins.sh) of your project.

 ## gulp config